 Panama is one of the most competitive countries in the Americas.
 It’s a strategically sound location for business, where you can quickly and easily establish a company of your choice to engage with the rest of the region.

 In the business world, it’s very important to protect the brand of your products or to patent your original products.
 This allows you to compete in the market without other merchants being able to copy and sell replicas of your goods and ideas and affect your income directly.

 For this reason, in Panama businesses can register their inventions, products, and ideas with the government under a patent.
 This process protects your intellectual property from being used by others for financial gain.

-Patent registration authorities in Panama
+Patent / Trademark registration in Panama